OutSystems/docs-product/src/setup/eap-flexible-upgrades.md

 An OutSystems update/upgrade now has two steps:

-* Platform Server update/upgrade step
+* the Platform Server update/upgrade step
-* Module preparation step
+* the module preparation step

 The **module preparation** step occurs after updating Platform Server to a new version.
 In this new step, Platform Server compiles all your modules in the background using the new platform version.
 For customers in the OutSystems Cloud, this operation takes place outside your maintenance window, since it doesn't require any downtime.